Join Our FREE Live Webinar

 An Introduction To New Mexico

 At more than 121,000 square miles, New Mexico ranks fifth among all states in total land area.
 About 2.1 million people call New Mexico home, with about 40% of all residents concentrated in Albuquerque and the surrounding Bernalillo County.
-Santa Fe, the state's capital, was founded in 1610 and is the oldest continuously used seat of government in North America.
+Santa Fe, the state's capital, was founded in 1610 and is North America's oldest continuously used seat of government.

-In 1821, Mexico won independence from Spain and established the Mexican Empire in the New Mexico territory.
+In 1821, Mexico won independence from Spain and established the Mexican Empire in New Mexico.
 However, the United States invaded New Mexico in 1846, and New Mexico was ceded to the U.S. in 1848 as part of the Treaty of Guadalupe Hidalgo.
-New Mexico didn't achieve statehood until much later when it became the 47th state in 1912.
+New Mexico didn't achieve statehood until much later, when it became the 47th state in 1912.

 New Mexico owes part of its historical legacy to cattle drives across its sweeping plains, clashes between pioneers and Native Americans, and a distinctly frontier flavor reflected in its art and culture.

 Most of these climate extremes are due to elevation.
-The average elevation ranges from 5,000 to 8,000 feet in the northwest part of the state, and more than 80% of the state is higher than 4,000 feet above sea level.
+The average elevation ranges from 5,000 to 8,000 feet in the northwest of the state, and more than 80% is higher than 4,000 feet above sea level.

 Two of the more famous geographic attractions in New Mexico are Carlsbad Caverns and White Sands National Monument.

-This blending of cultural and geographic extremes has made New Mexico a favorite destination for artists and creative types for many decades.
+For many decades, this blending of cultural and geographic extremes has made New Mexico a favorite destination for artists and creative types.
 Taos, Santa Fe, and Albuquerque have vibrant cultural arts communities.

 Albuquerque is far away and the state's largest and most densely populated urban area.
 While it has experienced modest growth over the past decade, Rio Rancho and Hobbs has led the way with double-digit growth.

-About 80% of the state's population is of European or Hispanic descent.
-The interesting thing about New Mexico's population is that about 10% is Native American.
+About 80% of the state's population is of European or Hispanic descent; about 10% is Native American.
 There is a large Navajo reservation in northwestern New Mexico.
 Utes, Pueblo, and Mescalero Apaches live on about 2 million acres of land grants scattered throughout the state.

-Due to the low average individual income and high unemployment rates, New Mexico's state government receives more federal funding than any other state.
+Due to the low average individual income and 3.8% unemployment rate, New Mexico's state government receives more federal funding than any other state.

-The federal government is the state's biggest employee and maintains several military and research institutions, including three strategic Air Force bases.
-This falls in line with the fact that the federal government protects more than one-third of New Mexico's land, and agencies such as the National Park Service maintain a sizable presence in the state.
-In fact, government spending accounts for nearly one-quarter of the state's economy.
+The federal government is the state's biggest employee and maintains several military and research institutions, including three strategic Air Force bases; this falls in line with the fact that the federal government protects more than one-third of New Mexico's land, and agencies such as the National Park Service maintain a sizable presence in the state.
+Government spending accounts for nearly one-quarter of the state's economy.

-New Mexico is also known as a leader in the high-technology industries due in part to nuclear weapons and energy research at the Los Alamos National Laboratory and the Sandia National Laboratories in Albuquerque.
+New Mexico is also known as a leader in the high-technology industries due partly to nuclear weapons and energy research at the Los Alamos National Laboratory and the Sandia National Laboratories in Albuquerque.

-Tourism is a significant employer serving 30 million visitors each year.
-Overall, about half of the state's economy is based on the service sector.
+Tourism is a significant employer, serving 30 million visitors each year.
+About half of the state's economy is based on the service sector.

 The oil and gas industries are also large employers.
-The Permian Basin has more than 25,000 oil wells, including two of the 100 largest oil fields in the nation.
+The Permian Basin has more than 25,000 oil wells, including two of the nation's 100 largest oil fields.
 Exporting raw materials is a critical component of the state's economy.

-Gold, silver, and copper excavation are also significant parts of the state's mining efforts.
+Excavation of gold, silver, and copper is also a significant part of the state's mining efforts.
 In addition, New Mexico produces more than 80% of U.S. potash and is the country's leading producer of natural glass called perlite.

-According to recent U.S. Census statistics, there are close to 1 million housing units in the state with a median value of just over $170,000
+According to recent U.S. Census statistics, there are close to 1 million housing units in the state with a median value of $216,000

-The vast majority of New Mexico homes are priced under $479,000, making entry into the market for wholesalers more attractive than in other places in the United States.
+The median home value in New Mexico is $300,227, making entry into the market for wholesalers more attractive than in other places in the United States.

 According to Neighborhood Scout, the top 10 highest appreciating New Mexico cities since 2000 are: